SamGrah/DevOps-with-Docker-Course/ReadMe.md

-This repo contains the Coursework exercises for DevOps with Docker course @ https://devopswithdocker.com/.
-The following summary notes were taken while progressing through the course.
+This repo contains the Coursework exercises for DevOps with Docker course @ https://devopswithdocker.com/.<br /> This ReadMe contains the summary notes taken while progressing through the course.

 # Docker with DevOps